michaeldcrofts/london_weather_vite/README.md

 # London_Weather_Vite

-A small app to display a three day forecast for London weather.
-Ordinarily my go-to for this would be to use HTML elements with a bunch of CSS and a sprinkling of vanilla JS.
-However, here I've used the HTML Canvas element almost exclusively with a copious amount of TypeScript and powered by a Vite Node JS server: all of which I have had to increase my familiarity with in order to make this.
-It's been great fun!
+A small app to display a three day forecast for London weather from a free weather API endpoint.
+Made for fun and as a technical exercise to adapt to TypeScript.
+All content is rendered exclusively on an HTML Canvas.

 Notable features:
 - Dynamic rescaling of the canvas for portrait and landscape view, scaled to window size to mimic css media queries.
 - Dynamic rescaling of font-size to fit the area assigned to text and avoid bleed.
 - Data bound text and image regions to only update areas of the canvas that need changing, following an asynchronous data update.
 This allows for smoother screen updating with no flicker.
-- Layout management achieved using a screen map with unitised functions for drawing.

 # Build hosted on Vercel
 https://london-weather-vite.vercel.app/